A complete guide to Cambridge IGCSE Physical Education

 | Component 1 (theory) | Written exam – structured questions on the theory topics | 1h 45m | 100 | 50% |

-Two components, one grade Unlike most IGCSEs, Cambridge IGCSE PE blends a theory exam with an extensive coursework component covering both practical performance and an analysis task.
+Two components, one grade Unlike most IGCSEs, Cambridge IGCSE PE blends a theory exam with a practical component made up of four physical activities.
 The two components are weighted equally, so students need to perform on both to access the top grades.
-Within the coursework, practical performance is the dominant element and the analysis task is a smaller sub-element.
+Each of the four sports in Component 2 is marked out of 25, giving 100 marks in total.

 Paper 1: Theory